 [14].
 Feral children such as Genie, deprived of adequate stimulation, fail to acquire important skills which they are then unable to learn in later childhood.
 The concept of critical periods is also well established in neurophysiology, from the work of Hubel and Wiesel among others.
 Some feel that

-, particularly Mozartis good for an infant's mind.
+classical music, particularly Mozartis good for an infant's mind.
 While some tentative research has shown it to be helpful to older children, no conclusive evidence is available involving infants.
 [15]

 Babyhood